SAP OData Private Preview

 OData (Open Data Protocol) is a standardized protocol developed by Microsoft and widely adopted by SAP for secure, scalable, and efficient data exchange across SAP systems and various other platforms, applications, or devices through HTTP.
 The OData protocol enables seamless integration, allowing you to use SAP data within broader ecosystems.

-The Fivetran SAP OData connector integrates your SAP system as a data source, with a focus on read operations.
-The connector extracts data from the SAP OData API and loads it into your destination, providing streamlined access to SAP ERP data, such as Core Data Services (CDS) views and BW (Business Warehouse) extractors exposed on the SAP ODP API, which reflect key business processes.
-The connector leverages the SAP standardized OData services for efficient data retrieval, making it easier to analyze and manipulate ERP data across diverse applications and systems.
+The Fivetran SAP OData connector integrates your SAP system as a data source with a focus on read operations.
+It extracts data from the SAP OData API and loads it into your destination, providing streamlined access to SAP ERP data, including:

 Features